-“promote the use, preservation, knowledge, and appreciation of native plants in the landscape through action and education.”
+The Native Plant Salvage Project began in 1994 with the mission to promote the use, preservation, knowledge, and appreciation of native plants in the landscape through action and education.

-Through action projects and educational activities, the Project works to preserve existing vegetation, restore vegetation and re-create habitat.
-One of the main goals is to conserve and protect water resources by teaching citizens how to create more layered and diverse landscapes using native and other drought-tolerant plants, thereby eliminating the need for chemical pesticides and fertilizers; avoiding supplemental irrigation once plants are established; reducing some of the problems of storm-water runoff; and increasing the amount of rainwater that soaks into the soil to recharge groundwater aquifers.
+Our projects work to preserve existing vegetation, restore vegetation and re-create habitat.
+One of our main goals is to conserve and protect water resources.
+We teach citizens how to create more layered and diverse landscapes using native and other drought-tolerant plants.
+Landscaping in this way eliminates the need for chemical pesticides and fertilizers; avoids supplemental irrigation once plants are established; reduces some of the problems of storm-water runoff; and increases the amount of rainwater that soaks into the soil to recharge groundwater aquifers.

-Is a non-profit charitable organization.
-The Foundation was tarted in 2000 to help raise funds for the work of the Native Plant Salvage Project, which is entirely supported by local contributions, grants and contract work.
-A volunteer board of directors oversees the Foundation’s activities.
+In 2000, Native Plant Salvage Foundation was founded as a 501(c)(3) organization to help raise funds for the work of the Native Plant Salvage Project, which is entirely supported by local contributions, grants and contract work.

 Working with over 200 volunteers each year, the Project salvages native plants from land that is scheduled for clearing due to development.
 Plants are cared for and later provided to community groups who use them to restore habitat and improve water quality.